-However our arms were twisted, and it made us reflect on how we’d show these folk around the garden, who’ve never visited before.
-In part to get the ripped apart “under construction” section out of the way first, we reworked the route we’d normally take, and as a quick and much overdue post, I had the idea of walking it through with the camera to show what it looks like now, in sequence from the paths, with little effort to go off piste to frame, or tweak views.
+However, our arms were twisted about this recce visit, and it made us reflect on how we’d show these people around the garden, who’ve never visited before.
+In part to get the ripped apart “under construction” section out of the way first, we re-worked the route we’d normally take, and as a quick and much overdue post, I had the idea of walking it through with the camera, to show what it looks like now, in sequence from the paths, with little effort to go off piste to frame, or tweak views.
 Simply holding the camera on wide angle view in the direction of travel.
 So here it is.
-Warts and all, after a month which will barely have given us more light than a typical March and this part of the world is looking decidedly autumnal.
-Or worse.

-Nearly the complete garden walk through views, with a couple of conscious exceptions, but seen in a very unidirectional way, and reflecting our move towards much of the garden becoming semi-shaded woodland, to reduce weeding efforts as we, and the garden, continue to mature, or age … It made me appreciate that by good luck rather than any real plan it is indeed possible to walk around the garden in a circuit with little repetition, and this different direction of travel affects the observed views quite significantly.
+Nearly the complete garden walk through views, with a couple of conscious exceptions, but seen in a very one-directional way, and reflecting our move towards much of the garden becoming semi-shaded woodland, to reduce weeding efforts as we, and the garden, continue to mature, or age.
+It made me appreciate that by good luck, rather than any real plan, it is indeed possible to walk around the garden in a circuit with little repetition, and this different direction of travel affects the observed views quite significantly.

-Anyway on a lovely (and very rare in this exceptionally gloomy August) morning, to the background mewing of a young buzzard, I whizzed around the route, camera at the ready, before deciding what final tidying to do, in advance of the group’s arrival…So that’s it, including walking up longevity hill and back to the front door.
+Anyway, on a lovely (and very rare in this exceptionally gloomy August) morning, to the background mewing of a young buzzard, I’d whizzed around the route, camera at the ready, before deciding what final tidying to do, in advance of the group’s arrival.So that’s it, including walking up longevity hill and back to the front door.
 Vivid greens predominate.
-Flashy flowers here are few and far between at this time of the year, in this poor August …
+Flashy flowers here are few and far between at this time of the year, in this poor August.

-The same afternoon, as I headed down to help the grandchildren with a bit of fun dam building on the stream, I witnessed a fantastic aerial scrap between a medium sized bird of prey, subsequently identified (with many thanks to Colin, Andrew and Dave) as a Sparrow hawk, and the available flight, or gulp, or kettle, or herd, or swoop of swallows (all apparently recognised as collective nouns for a group of swallows).Probably given the nature of the aerial interaction a “flight”, seems the most appropriate term.
-No blood was shed, and indeed it’s apparently very rare for a sparrow hawk to catch a swallow on the wing.
-In this case the hawk circled ever higher as the agitated swallows, with characteristic “Look Out, Look Out” alarm calls, took turns to buzz perilously close to such a powerful potential aggressor.
-But maybe they knew that mid afternoon, the hawk is less likely to be in hunting mode?
+The same afternoon, as I headed down to help the grandchildren with a bit of fun dam building on the stream, I witnessed a fantastic aerial scrap between a medium sized bird of prey, subsequently identified (with many thanks to Colin, Andrew and Dave) as a sparrowhawk, Accipiter nisus, and the available flight, or gulp, or kettle, or herd, or swoop of swallows (all apparently recognised as collective nouns for a group of swallows).Probably given the nature of the aerial interaction a “flight”, seems the most appropriate term.
+No blood was shed, and it’s apparently very rare for a sparrowhawk to catch a swallow on the wing.
+In this case, the hawk circled ever higher as the agitated swallows, with characteristic “Look Out, Look Out” alarm calls, took turns to buzz perilously close to such a powerful potential aggressor.
+But maybe they knew that mid-afternoon, the hawk is less likely to be in hunting mode?
 I didn’t even pick up on any signs of annoyed reaction on the hawk’s part.